 Law Fair information and book your place in Handshake

-This year's fair is a virtual event, so it is even more important to spend some time preparing well before the fair day.
+The Law Fair is a virtual event, so it's very important to spend some time preparing well before the fair day.
 You'll be able to book to attend group sessions and even have 1:1 conversations with employers you're interested in - all without having to queue at a stand, and with no distractions.
 You'll get much more out of the recruitment fairs (and make a great impression!) if you prepare in advance:

-If you'd like to chat with one of the Careers and Placements team before the fair, come to a drop-in (Mon, Tues, Thurs, Fri 11.00-13.00) or send us a question via Handshake (message the Careers Information Team in the public staff list in career centre).
+If you'd like to chat with one of the Careers and Placements team before the fair, come to a drop-in (11am - 1 pm, Mon - Fri in term-time) or send us a question via Handshake (message the Careers Information Team in the public staff list in career centre).

 Find out more in the next section about how the fair will work in Handshake.